vmware-tanzu/pinniped/site/content/docs/reference/audit-logging.md

 }
 ```

-Note that when the ID token is issued, it prints a `tokenIdentifier` which is a unique identifier for that
+Note that when the ID token is issued, it prints a `tokenID` which is a unique identifier for that
 specific token.
 Technically, it is a sha256sum of the token.
 This can be used to cross-reference the usage
 of this specific token to other systems.

 Finally, that ID token is submitted to the workload cluster's Concierge to get a temporary credential which
 grants access to that workload cluster.
-In those logs below, you can see how the `tokenIdentifier` can be used
+In those logs below, you can see how the `tokenID` can be used
 to follow the user's session to another cluster by following the token.
 This `TokenCredentialRequest` endpoint
 s a Kubernetes API, so the `auditID` value from the Concierge pod logs will match the `auditID` value in
 the Kubernetes audit logs, allowing them to be correlated.